Where To Order BBQ This Weekend

 Lem’s has been around since 1951 and is probably the one BBQ restaurant your uncle who’s visited here exactly once knows about.
 History aside, this carryout-only spot in Chatham still makes some of our favorite ribs in the city.
 The ribs are aquarium-smoked, and the sweet, vinegary mild sauce is a perfect counterpart to the fatty meat.
 Also, the ribs come on a bed of fries that soak everything up, including Aaron Rodgers’ tears.

 The sheer perfection of the rib tips at Lexington Betty’s earns them a spot on any BBQ list, football-related or otherwise.
 They’re meaty and tender, with a deep pink smoke ring and a ton of flavor.
 And it’s essential that these tips get paired with the candied yams, mac and cheese, and greens.
-Right now, there are three places you can find Lexington Betty’s - a food truck in Galewood, One Eleven Food Hall in Pullman, and Dr. Murphy’s food hall in the Medical District.
+Right now, there are two places you can find Lexington Betty’s—a food truck and at One Eleven Food Hall in Pullman.

 If you ask someone their favorite place for brisket, there’s a 99% chance they’ll say Smoque.
 Understandably - the brisket here is outstanding.
 But the ribs are too, and shouldn’t be overlooked.
 They’re smoked over oak and applewood, and coated with a Memphis-style dry rub.
 You can choose between baby back, St. Louis style, or a combo platter of both - which is what you should do even though ties are stupid.
 And yes, you can tell soccer we said that.